ShakthiNR/React-Js-Playlist-Challenge/README.md

 1. For State Management - Redux Toolkit is used
 2. To Fetch Data - fetch() and axios() are used
 3. React Virtualized - Used to load larger data set from json
-4. Error Handling while fetching data is implemented by the response status
+4. Error Handling while fetching data is implemented by checking the response status

-Versions:
+5. All API call are placed in Helper Folder
+6. All CSS files are placed in CSS Folder

+Versions Used:
 1) React - V18
 2) Router-Dom- V6
 3) Redux Toolkit - V1.9